mitsuhiko/lucumr/2014/11/2/payments-in-the-future.rst

 This keeps the gamification out and makes the process very transparent for everybody.
-Right now my problem with bountysource is that I am afraid it would bring up the topic of money too much and complicate things (why did you not merge my fix bug did it yourself?
+Right now my problem with bountysource is that I am afraid it would bring up the topic of money too much and complicate things (why did you not merge my fix / patch.
+Why did you do it yourself?
 Where is my money?) etc.

 But whatever you do, do not make Bitcoin your feature, solve an actual problem.
 And solve it in a way that I can declare my taxes and sleep well